arnowelzel/lightbox-photoswipe/readme.txt

 = Notes for developers =

-If you change any of the stylesheets or frontend scripts in `src/js` or `src/lib` you need to execute `build.php` once to generate new frontend assets.
+If you change any of the stylesheets or frontend scripts in `src/js` or `src/lib` you need to run `make build` to generate new compressed frontend assets.

 == Screenshots ==